brigoste/CIRRUS/README.md

 # SETUP
+The setup for this coding package was intended for Linux based operating systems.
+However, the compiler is written to be OS agnostic between Windows and Linux and should run on both.

 CIRRUS relies on .json files for case inputs.
 These are parsed with nlohmann.json and is a required dependancy.
 This can be added to your machine using the the following: